 Having a Third Party Insurance for bike is mandatory by law in India.
 In this article, we have covered everything there is to third-party bike insurance, which will be especially useful for you in the event you ever have to file a third-party insurance claim.

-If there is anything that is as prevalent in India as its many people and the number of cars and bikes (in 2014-15, Indian auto manufacturers produced more than 23.4 million motor vehicles1) that ply around on its roads, is the number of accidents these cause and are involved in.
+If there is anything that is as prevalent in India as its many people and the number of cars and bikes (in 2014-15, Indian auto manufacturers produced more than 23.4 million motor vehicles) it is the number of accidents these vehicles cause.
 Take for instance the fact that in 2014-15, Indian roads claimed over 16 lives every hour on an average, given that more than 1.41 lakh people died in road accidents.
-This is an approximate 3 percent hike over the number of fatalities in 2013-142.
+This is an approximate 3% hike over the number of fatalities in 2013-142.

 Learn about all this and much more here.